 Costs for opening a company in China

 The overall costs for the business start-up procedures have decreased, compared to previous years.
 China is opening up to foreign investors and the ease of doing business index for China, as evaluated by the World Bank in the recent years.
 The wholly foreign-owned enterprise (WFOE) is the most popular type of company among foreign investors.
 Although some of these companies that operate in specific business areas, like trading, retailing, business consulting, information technology etc., do not need a mandatory minimum share capital, others need to make this initial deposit when incorporating the company.
 The registered capital for a WFOE ranges between 100,000 CNY and 500,000 CNY.

-Other costs incurred during the company incorporation procedure will be for the company seal with a value of 200 to 500 CNY or for obtaining various certificates.
+Other costs incurred during the company incorporation procedure will be for the company seal with a value around 500 CNY or for obtaining various certificates.
 Depending on the documents you need to provide for incorporation, you may also have costs related to the notary procedures.
-Our lawyers in China can help you calculate these costs and handle the registration procedures.
+Our attorneys in China can help you calculate these costs and handle the registration procedures.

 Below, you can watch a presentation related to the business start-up costs in China:

 Apart from the costs for the actual company incorporation, companies in China will also have to prepare a budget for purchasing a property in China or renting an office space.
 As the business expands and the company will want to hire employees, it will also have to deal with social security contributions.
 Our Chinese advisors can offer you additional information about taxation in China and the costs involved for an average Chinese company.